-Provenance, Celebrity and Autographed
+Provenance, Celebrity, and Autographed

 A t-shirt worn by an actor in a popular film will inflate its value.
 Brad Pitt’s character from Fight Club, Tyler Durden, still has fans scouring the planet looking for duplicates of the clothing he wore in the film.
 Someone once paid $1,750 for a vintage Indy 500 t-shirt similar to one he appeared in briefly.
 Amazing, considering it wasn’t even the shirt off his back.

 Believe it or not, a signed vintage t-shirt is worth significantly less than its non-signed counterpart.
 Yes, there are plenty of exceptions to this rule – mainly depending on who signed it and the scarcity of their autograph.
-The crazy thing is, buyers want the option of being able to wear a t-shirt.
+The crazy thing is, buyers, want the option of being able to wear a t-shirt.
 Weird, huh?
-Autographed tees can be worn – but buyers know they will never be able to wash it, or, bye-bye signature.
+Autographed tees can be worn – but buyers know they will never be able to wash them, or, bye-bye signature.
 And when a shirt is signed, chances are it has never been washed.
 In the second-hand clothing world, that’s a turn-off.

-Re-issues, Repros and Fakes
+Re-issues, Repros, and Fakes